Marine Plywood

 • Offers superior impact resistance

-Marine Plywood Water Resistance
+Water Resistance

-This structural makeup and moisture resistance is what makes Marine Plywood so favoured by boat building industries and marine insurers; it boasts unrivalled weatherproof quality and performance in wet conditions over extended periods.
+This structural makeup and moisture resistance is what makes Marine Plywood so favoured by boat building industries and marine insurers.
+It boasts unrivalled weatherproof quality and performance in wet conditions over extended periods.

-Whilst naturally resistant to moisture, you can easily increase the service life of Marine Plywood by sealing both the edges and faces of the sheets.
-Since it's not treated with chemicals, it's important to bear in mind that the sheets are not rot-resistant.
+While naturally resistant to moisture, you can easily increase the service life of Marine Plywood by sealing both the edges and faces of the sheets.

 Frequently Asked Marine Plywood Questions